VegNav/dl-breast-cancer-tfm/README.md

 ## Creator
-This project has been fully created by Pedro Vega.
+This project has been developed by Pedro Vega.